MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-Global-BinaryVersionSupported-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value contains the binary version of the structures and data types that are supported by the server.
-This value is not merged.
+This value isn't merged.
 In addition, this value is always a fixed value for a specific firewall and advanced security component's software build.
-This value identifies a policy configuration option that is supported only on servers that have a schema version of 0x0201.
+This value identifies a policy configuration option that's supported only on servers that have a schema version of 0x0201.
 <!-- Device-MdmStore-Global-BinaryVersionSupported-Description-End -->

 <!-- Device-MdmStore-Global-BinaryVersionSupported-Editable-Begin -->